That Girl Cooks Healthy

 It comes with duo instructions so you have the liberty of making it using your instant pot or on the stove.

-I'm not a huge fan of mushrooms but there's something about creamy vegan mushroom soup that seems to captivate me each and everytime.
+I'm not a huge fan of mushrooms but there's something about creamy vegan mushroom soup that seems to captivate me each and every time.

 Growing up in a Caribbean household mushrooms weren't something we embraced at all unlike our Haitian neighbours who use mushrooms to make Djon Djon rice.

-Unlike the canned cream of mushroom soup that is found in supermarkets, my version is clean and lean.
-What I mean by that is there isn't any additives, fillers or preservatives.
+Unlike the canned cream of mushroom soup that is found in supermarkets, my version is clean with no refined ingredients and nourishing for the body.

 I always try to avoid adding any of these even if tapioca starch is a much preferred choice by many health enthusiasts.
-If you don't need to use it then don't do it.

 Reasons to make this recipe